simopt-admin/simopt/docs/source/models/trafficsignal.rst

 * AvgWaitTime: The average time each finished car spends in the system.
 * AvgWaitTimeOverTime: The average time spent in the system, mapped to the time (t) after the system starts.
-* SystemTime: The average time of the number of cars arriving the destination in the model
+* SystemTime: The average time of the number of cars arriving the destination in the model.
-* AvgQueueLen: The average queue length of the number of cars in the model
+* AvgQueueLen: The average queue length of the number of cars in the model.
 * OverflowPercentage: The ratio of overflow time to total system time.
 * OverflowPercentageOver51: Whether the overflow time is larger than 51% of the total system time.